eugene-malashkin/numeral-qt/README.md

 ## Format string

+This library is infused by http://numeraljs.com/, but has a slightly different syntax.

 You can define numeral format in one string named "format string".
 For instance, you would like to format number without thousands separator ("0") and with two digits after dot (".00"):
 ```
 QString st = Numeral::format(12345.678, "0.00"); // result "12345.68", format string is "0.00"